 I also believe that as far as you go in the test without answering wrong, you quite have it right regarding the item and the last questions are more strategic: money questions.

 I wanted to build a very easy app to use, with the little knowledge of UX I had from my readings, listening to podcasts and attending Meetups.

 I used the UX of Tinder and the strategy of BuzzFeed quizzes: the addiction of wanting to know what’s next by just tapping on a button.

 As I organized the question and give a straight no answer to every wrong answer, I figure user might want to retry the test.
 Why?
 Well, either to get further in the test, discovering the other questions, maybe to get a positive answer, by boredom or amusement, to see the whole concept or last but not least, to keep playing.

 Just like those BuzzFeed Quizzes: "Which Disney Prince are you?", "Tell me what you drink I'll tell you which city you should live in".
 We have so much better things to do of our time and yet, we keep playing to get a ridicule answer about who we are.
 Should I Buy The Bag test is meant to give the same feeling.

-I, therefore, collected every answers from every tests to understand the users, their shopping habits and how they would answer the test.
+I, therefore, collected every answer from every test to understand the users, their shopping habits and how they would answer the test.